cscorley/dissertation/chapters/4_results/3_combo.md

 $K=500$ and $\eta=auto$, but differ when it comes to $\alpha$.
 FLT prefers the lower alpha, $2/K$, while DIT is best with the highest alpha, $5/K$.
-A Wilcoxon rank-sum test reveals that the \optimalFLTmodel is statistically significant ($p<0.01$) compared to the alternative with an effect size low at
+A Wilcoxon rank-sum test reveals that the \optimalFLTmodel is statistically significant ($p<0.01$) compared to the alternate with an effect size low at
 $r=0.2181$.
 Likewise, a Wilcoxon rank-sum test reveals that the
-\optimalDITmodel is not statistically significant ($p=0.2262$) compared to the alternative.
+\optimalDITmodel is not statistically significant ($p=0.2262$) compared to the alternate.
 This suggests that the DIT is less sensitive to parameter changes, allowing the user to select the model configuration that works best for FLT.